Universal-Basic-Compute/serenissima/backend/docs/engine.md

 ## Daily Automated Processes

 The game engine runs several automated processes at scheduled times throughout the day to simulate the living economy of Renaissance Venice.
-These processes occur without requiring player intervention.
+These processes occur without requiring player intervention and apply equally to both AI and human citizens, creating a unified economic system where all participants follow the same rules.

 ### Building Maintenance Collection (7:00 AM UTC)